Choose a Logic Gate Simulator gate

 Yes.
 Logic Gate Simulator runs in the browser and can be used without an account or installation.

-Logic Gate Simulator supports AND, OR, NOT, NAND, NOR, and XOR gates with binary 0/1 inputs.
+Logic Gate Simulator supports AND, OR, NOT, NAND, NOR, XOR, and XNOR gates with binary 0/1 inputs.

 Yes.
 Single-gate mode highlights the active truth table row, and circuit mode recalculates a final truth table for all A/B input pairs.